Monitoring network maps salt content of lake Lauwersmeer

 Johan explains why measurement is so important:

-We want to know where the salt water is located, how it flows and mixes with the fresh water, and how we can quickly drain it away again.
+We want to know where saltwater is located, how it flows and mixes with freshwater, and how we can drain it quickly again.
 To do this, we need reliable data.

 The monitoring network will consist of around fifty measuring points spread across the area.
 Some existing measuring locations will be reused, but many new ones will also be added.
-These include monitoring wells for groundwater measurements, measuring buoys in the lake, and fixed installations on the waterfront.
-The measuring points will be located on agricultural land and in Lauwersmeer itself, among other places.
-We also want to install new measuring points in areas managed by Staatsbosbeheer (the Dutch Forestry Commission) and on the De Marnewaard defense site.
+For example, monitoring wells for groundwater measurements, measuring buoys in the lake, and fixed installations on the waterfront.
+The measuring points will be located on agricultural land and in lake Lauwersmeer itself, among other places.
+We also want to install new measuring points in areas managed by Staatsbosbeheer (Dutch Forestry Commission) and on the De Marnewaard defence land.

 Smart measurement, together with Rijkswaterstaat

-The water board is working with Rijkswaterstaat to install measuring buoys in the lake.
-"They already have experience with this," says Johan.
-"For example, with measuring in shipping channels, where salt water—which is heavier than fresh water—moves across the bottom.
-At some locations, we use a smart construction in which a sensor descends to the bottom via a guide rail.
-This way, we don't interfere with shipping."
+The water authority works together with Rijkswaterstaat to install measuring buoys in the lake.
+"They already have experience of this," says Johan.
+"For example, with measuring in navigation channels, where saltwater—which is heavier than freshwater—moves across the bottom.
+At some locations, we use a smart construction in which a sensor descends to the bottom on a guide rail.
+This prevents interference with shipping."

 What are we actually measuring?